Minimax rates for the linear-in-means model reveal an identifiability-estimability gap: Peer effects are partially collinear in random dot product graphs

+More concretely, and of import for practitioners, degree-corrected stochastic blockmodels (Definition~\ref{def:sbm}) are submodels of the random dot product graph in Definition~\ref{def:rdpg}.
 Mixed-membership stochastic blockmodels and overlapping stochastic blockmodels, with and without degree-correction, and with Poisson or Bernoulli edges are also special cases of our model in Definition~\ref{def:rdpg} \citep{latouche2011,airoldi2008,jin2024a,zhang2020b, rohe2023}.

-The key feature of random dot product graphs is that the latent positions $\X$ and the network $A$ are highly dependent on one another.
-Thus, if the latent positions $\X$ are incorporated into a linear-in-means models as nodal covariates, the neighborhood averages $GX$ and $GY$ will not converge to constants, and there is thus the potential for $(\alpha, \beta, \gamma, \delta)$ to avoid the asymptotic colinearity issue highlighted in Lemma~\ref{lem:indepcov:nonid} and Theorem~\ref{thm:indepcov:blowup}.
-Theorem~\ref{thm:rdpg} shows, however, that some regression terms are still colinear in the asymptotic limit.
+The key feature of random dot product graphs is that the latent positions $\X$ and the network $\A$ are highly dependent on one another.
+Thus, if the latent positions $\X$ are incorporated into a linear-in-means models as nodal covariates, Lemma~\ref{lem:rdpg:bramoulleconverge} in the Appendix states that the neighborhood averages $\G \X$ and $\G \Y$ will not converge to constants, and there is thus the potential for $(\alpha, \beta, \gamma, \delta)$ to avoid the asymptotic collinearity issue highlighted in Theorem~\ref{lem:indepcov:nonid} and Theorem~\ref{thm:LIM:minimax}.
+Theorem~\ref{thm:rdpg} shows, however, that some regression terms are still collinear in the asymptotic limit.